-To give investors access to short term high yield bonds, we use State Street Global Advisors Barclays Short Term High Yield Bond Index ETF: SJNK.
+To give investors access to High-Yield Corporate, we use State Street Global Advisors Barclays Short Term High Yield Bond Index ETF: SJNK.
 For the purpose of WiseHarvesting, we also use the PIMCO 0-5 Year High Yield Corporate Bond Index ETF: HYS and the iShares 0-5 Year High Yield Corporate Bond ETF: SHYG.

-Treasury Inflation-Protected Securities (TIPS) are bonds issued by the federal government that are protected against inflation.
+TIPS (Bonds) or Treasury Inflation-Protected Securities (Bonds) are bonds issued by the federal government that are protected against inflation.
 As TIPS are inflation-indexed, their principal and coupon payments are adjusted against the Consumer Price Index (CPI).
 Because TIPS eliminates the inflation risk of nominal bonds, they earn lower yields than their non-protected counterparts.

 To give investors access to TIPS, we use iShares Barclays TIPS Bond Fund ETF: TIP.

 Real Estate Investments Trusts (Stocks) or REITs hold both commercial and residential properties.
 While REITs may hold inherent risk of non-payment, they provide two major benefits.
 First rents increase with rising inflation, REITs protect investors against inflationary movements.
 Second, as prices rise either due to inflation or due to active management of the portfolio of properties, investors benefit from appreciation in the price of the REIT.
 Finally, Real Estate investments provide an opportunity for increased diversification of an investor's holdings.